 Map of England

-Home to the well-known clock tower, Big Ben, and infamous for its rich history, the United Kingdom has been the subject of fascination since around 6500 BC.
+Home to the well-known clock tower, Big Ben, and famous for its rich history, the United Kingdom has been the subject of fascination since around 6500 BC.
 The country accommodates more than 60 million inhabitants.
-Of these, 50 million reside in England, 3 million in Wales, 5 million in Scotland, and 1.8 million in Northern Ireland.
-The terms 'England’, 'Great Britain’ and the 'United Kingdom’ are often used interchangeably: the UK of Great Britain and Northern Ireland is a sovereign state, and it includes the countries England, Wales, Scotland and Northern Ireland.
-So it’s like the 50 states in North America, with each state possessing its own laws but ultimately being under the federal government’s power.
+With 50 million residing in England, 3 million in Wales, 5 million in Scotland, and 1.8 million in Northern Ireland.
+The terms 'England,’ 'Great Britain,' and the 'United Kingdom,' are often used interchangeably: the United Kingdom of Great Britain and Northern Ireland, is a sovereign state, and it includes the countries of England, Wales, Scotland, and Northern Ireland. it's similar to the states in US, with each state possessing its own laws, but ultimately being under the federal government's jurisdiction.

 Because of its royal history and enriched culture, England is popular with tourists and locals alike.
-Covering an area of 50,000 square miles (the United States is 74 times this size) and housing 50 million people, the European country is known for its dreary, rainy weather and temperate climate.
-The capital is London (shout out to the famous London Bridge).
-England’s flag is a red cross on a white background, and it features the Union Jack flag of the United Kingdom.
-England is a constitutional monarchy, which means it’s ruled by the Queen, who is Head of State, and the Prime Minister, who is Head of Government.
+Covering an area of 50,000 square miles (the United States is 74 times this size) and housing 50 million people, the European country is known for its dreary, rainy weather, and temperate climate.
+The capital is London.
+England's flag is a red cross on a white background, and it is featured prominently on the Union Jack flag of the United Kingdom.
+England is a constitutional monarchy, which means it's ruled by the Queen, who is Head of State, and the Prime Minister, who is Head of Government.